OldUser101/tars-plugins/README.md

 `cp /path/where/you/cloned/*.py ~/.tars/plugins/`

-You may need to run teh following if the plugins directory does not exist yet:
+You may need to run the following if the plugins directory does not exist yet:

 `mkdir -p ~/.tars/plugins`